Approximate read: 4 minutes.

 Sleep and weight loss

 You’ve likely heard before about the importance of sleep on weight loss, but you likely don’t fully understand the connection.
-To be honest, I didn’t fully understand it either until I read the book, and now I do, so here it goes:
+To be honest, neither did I, until this book shed some light:

 Your food-related hormones get out of whack